sashamakarenko/fixpp/readme.md

 You have to know:

 * `fixpp` is not a FIX engine (yet)
-* it runs in an optimistic mode and relies on the venue FIX conformance (this saves quite a few CPU cycles...)
+* it performs better in an optimistic mode and relies on the venue FIX conformance (this saves quite a few CPU cycles...)
+* a bit slower but safer parsing is available as well (it detects bad fields, groups and enums during message scan)

 ## Performance